SER516-S18/ProjectThree_Team10/README.md

 # ProjectThree_Team10

-## Open Source Initiative of the EMOTIV Control Panel Project
+## Open Source Initiative of the EMOTIVE Control Panel Project

-## How to Run Project
+## How to Run Project (For all platforms)

-Open Client
-Open server from client
-In server Click on Start listening
-On client connect to server (Default : Localhost Port : 8025) Start sending values

-Run Client
-java -jar executable.jar
+1. Clone the project and in command prompt, run following command: java -jar executable.jar
+2. Client window will open and it has option to open server.
+3. Click on listen button in server GUI and then click connect in Client window.
+   Mention IP address and port of the server.
+   Default host address: Localhost
+   Port : 8025
+4. Click Start in server GUI to send values from server to client.
+   Click Listen button in server GUI to stop the connection.

 ### Team Members

 * Hari Siddarth V K - 118